-Just got a new G Suite account from your company or university?
+Just got a new G Suite – now called Google Workspace – account from your company or university?
 You may face some problems while accessing it through your normal email clients.
-This tutorial is a complete guide on how to configure your G Suite account so that it works with your normal email clients.
-In this tutorial, we will cover configuration setup on Microsoft Outlook 2016.
-The steps are almost same for other email clients.
+This tutorial is a complete guide on how to configure your Google Workspace account so that it works with your normal email clients.
+In this tutorial, we will cover the configuration setup on Microsoft Outlook.
+The steps are almost the same for other email clients.

 Part 1: Configuring your account to enable POP/IMAP access

 POP and IMAP are communication protocols between the email client and the email provider.
 These protocols facilitate the flow of data from email servers to email clients.
 POP was the first to come and IMAP was engineered later.

 Both protocols are entirely different.
 The major difference being, POP (Post Office Protocol) configuration downloads and stores your emails locally, and making any changes to them does not affect the original content on the server.
 IMAP (Internet Messaged Access Protocol) setup lets you download and sync your emails across all clients and the server.
 IMAP is more preferred these days because of its synchronization features.

 Now, check out how to enable IMAP access in a G Suite account.
 You may click on the images to see their larger versions.